FredHutch/sas7bdat-specification/sas7bdat.rst

 Column List Subheader
 ---------------------

-The purpose of this subheader is not clear, but the structure is partly identified.
+The purpose of this subheader type is not clear, but the structure is partly identified.
 Information related to this subheader was contributed by Clint Cummins.

-``eyecarex.sas7bdat`` (created by Stat/Transfer) does not have this subheader.
+Files created by Stat/Transfer do not have this subheader.

 This subheader is not present in datasets which have only one column.